In the Beginning

 The Cognac Park Collection

 The Cognac Park Collection is a series of cognac that comes from different regions.
 Each of them is carefully crafted to represent the best that they should.
-Each Cognac Park expression is 100% organic.
-There are no added sugar or colour to the cognac, making it a natural cognac that is safe for everyone.
+Each Cognac Park expression is 100% organic, making it a natural cognac that is safe for everyone.

 The Cognac Park range uses the white grape, Ugni Blanc variety.
 It comes from vineyards found in the Petite Champagne, Grande Champagne, Fins Bois and Borderies regions.
 They produce fresh, full-bodied wine and then distilled them twice in large copper stills at the distillery.
 The result is a high quality eaux-de-vie.